 Stereohaptics: A Haptic Interaction Toolkit for Tangible Virtual Experiences

-This is an ever-evolving project.
-We had the fortune to host a series of 5 workshops all over the world.
 Stereohaptics was originally born as a framework that enables haptic designers to quickly create, record, and playback haptic effects for media content.
 The concept is simple.
-Designers can use input tools, such as a microphone, to record haptic signals.
+Designers can use regular audio input tools, such as a microphone, to record haptic signals.
 Then using a commercial-available software, PureData, designers can modify how signals feel.
 Overtime, Stereohaptics evolved to a complete toolkit that can play haptic signals on different haptic output devices, e.g., vibrotactile and electric muscle stimulators, recorded using various input devices, e.g., microphones and accelerometers.
+We had the fortune to host a series of 5 design workshops all over the world.
+In this process, we improved our hardware design to accommodate different design needs and processes.

 Generation 1.
 SIGGRAPH’15